Top Gun: Maverick: Casting

-Cruise's involvement in Top Gun: Maverick was first announced in January 2016.
-He was paid between $12–14 million for his performance, which was revised to over $100 million.
+Cruise's involvement in Top Gun: Maverick was announced in January 2016.
+He was paid between $12 and $14 million plus a portion of the film's box office gross, which totaled more than $100 million.
 Val Kilmer, now cancer-free, had campaigned on his Facebook page to reprise his role in the film.
-By June 2018, TheWrap reported that he would appear in the film.
-While Bruckheimer and the filmmakers wanted to bring Kilmer back, Cruise was the one who insisted the most in allowing Kilmer to reprise his role.
-A trailer released in March 2022, featured a photograph of Kilmer wearing a uniform of a four-star admiral.
+In June 2018, TheWrap reported that he would appear in the film.
+Bruckheimer and the filmmakers wanted to bring Kilmer back, especially with Cruise's insistence.
+A trailer released in March 2022 featured a photograph of Kilmer wearing a uniform of a four-star admiral.
 In July 2018, Miles Teller was cast in the role of Goose's son, against Nicholas Hoult and Glen Powell.
-All three were flown to Cruise's home for chemistry tests.
 Later that month, Jennifer Connelly joined the film's cast to play a single mother running a bar near the naval base.